-The best kid’s sunscreen ever and the highest-rated baby sunscreen on multiple sites, with nearly 2,000 reviews on Amazon averaging 4.4/5 stars, Thinkbaby offers broad spectrum UVA/UVB protection with SPF 50+, and it’s “very water resistant” (up to 80 minutes in the water).
-Thinkbaby is paraben and PABA-free, and it received an “excellent” for UVA and SPF protection from EWG’s “Skin Deep” scores.
+This is one of the best baby sunscreens ever — and the highest-rated sunscreen on multiple sites, with nearly 2,000 reviews on Amazon averaging 4.4/5 stars.
+Thinkbaby offers broad spectrum UVA/UVB protection with SPF 50+, and it’s “very water resistant” (up to 80 minutes in the water).
+Thinkbaby is paraben- and PABA-free, and it received an “excellent” for UVA and SPF protection from EWG’s “Skin Deep” scores.

 ~ Can also be found at your local Whole Foods, Target, etc. *Note that Thinkbaby and Thinksport are exactly the same formula.
 They just want to confuse us, of course!

 Blue Lizard Sensitive (or Baby) Sunscreen SPF 30+ ~ $14 (5 oz)